 If you've been diagnosed with salivary gland cancer, your cancer care team will discuss your treatment options with you.
 It's important to weigh the benefits of each treatment option against the possible risks and side effects.

 Common treatment options for salivary gland cancer include:

-It’s important to discuss all of your treatment options as well as their possible side effects with your treatment team to help make the decision that best fits your needs.
+It’s important to discuss all your treatment options as well as their possible side effects with your family and your treatment team to make the choice that best fits your needs.
 If there’s anything you don’t understand, ask to have it explained.
-(See What Should You Ask Your Doctor About Salivary Gland Cancer? for some questions to ask.)

-If time permits, getting a second opinion from a doctor experienced with salivary gland cancer is often a good idea.
-It can give you more information and help you feel more confident about the treatment plan you choose.
+If time permits, it is often a good idea to seek a second opinion.
+A second opinion can give you more information and help you feel more confident about the treatment plan you choose.